rikosintie/Discovery/usage.md

 - The only required argument is `-s site`.
 This references the device-inventory file.
 - If you want to pull logs from the switch add `-e 1`.
 Note: the number sets the timeout value in 100s of seconds.
 If you use -e 2 it will wait 200 seconds.
 - If you want to be prompted for a password add `-p 1`.
 If you don't use -p 1 you must set an environment variable cyberARK with the password.
 That is covered above in the "password" section.
 - If you want to enable ssh logging add `-l 1`.
-You would do that if you are getting "time out" errors.
+You would do that to troubleshoot if you are getting "time out" errors.

 The minimum is to use -s for the site: